isomerpages/nlb-biblioasia/index.md

       subtitle: "Video: From Book to Cook"
       id: infopic
-      description: Food historian and author Khir Johari whips up this noodle dish from Kampong Glam, and reveals its special ingredient ­­– krill.
+      description: Food historian and author Khir Johari whips up this noodle dish from Kampong Gelam, and reveals its special ingredient ­­– krill.
       button: Watch The Video
       url: /videos/mee-maidin/
       image: "/images/Videos: From Book to Cook/2Mee Maidin/Mee_Maidin_homepage.jpg"